timescale/docs/use-timescale/migrate-data/different-db.md

 Before you begin, check that you have:

-*   [Installed and set up TimescaleDB][install]
+*   [Installed and set up Timescale][install]
 *   Installed the PostgreSQL [`pg_dump`][pg_dump] utility
 *   Installed a client for connecting to PostgreSQL.
 These instructions use `psql`, but any client works.

-## Migrate your data into TimescaleDB
+## Migrate your data into Timescale

-Migrate your data into TimescaleDB from a different PostgreSQL database.
+Migrate your data into Timescale from a different PostgreSQL database.

 <Procedure>

-### Migrating your data into TimescaleDB
+### Migrating your data into Timescale

 1. Copy the database schema from your source database into a backup file named `source_db.bak`.
 This file contains the SQL commands to recreate all the